cknave/kevedit/README.md

 ## Building docker images

-To build and the docker images and tag them as 'latest' instead of pulling them from Docker Hub:
+To build the docker images and tag them as 'latest' instead of pulling them from Docker Hub:

     $ cd inst